FrankNPC/steplogs-logging-examples/steplogs-logging-integration-java-spring-example/README.md

 `Print X-Step-Trace-Id to the http response header might be helpful for debug, see LoggingHttpHeaderResponseAdvice`

-`The key point is it requires picking up and passing X-Step-Log-Id to the prev/next service so the traces can form as screenshot:`
+`The point is it requires picking up and passing X-Step-Log-Id to the prev/next service so the traces can form as screenshot:`

 See Sample: ![Screenshot trace](./Screenshot-trace.png)